How To Be At Peace With Food In 3 Easy Steps

 1. Assess what is enough for you.

-When I ask people, this question, what is enough, they usually think in terms of minimums.
+When I ask people this question, what is enough?
+They usually think in terms of minimums.
 “Don’t take too much” vs. “Take what you think you need, and you can always have more.”

-2. Utilize self-compassion strive for satisfaction.
+2. Utilize self-compassion and strive for satisfaction.

-Satisfaction isn’t an end point it’s a way of being that is your baseline of contentment.
+Satisfaction isn’t an endpoint.
+It’s a way of being that is your baseline of contentment.

-Self-compassion is a commitment to yourself is to figure out your needs.
+Self-compassion is a commitment to yourself to figure out your needs.
 Figure out what nourishes you in mind, body and heart.
 Self-compassion keeps you accountable to yourself and at peace with food.

 Recognize that if your relationship with food isn’t serving you in the way you had hoped, it can change at any point in your life.

 Being at peace with food transforms your relationship with food.
-It is dynamic, so that tomorrow is closer to where you need to be.
+It is dynamic, so tomorrow is closer to where you need to be.

-Sometimes you need to push yourself, when you’re scared and unsure if the outcome will be better than your current situation.
+Sometimes, you need to push yourself when you’re scared and unsure if the outcome will be better than your current situation.
 But, when you’re backing yourself with self-compassion and accountability, you have what you need to take a risk.

 Self-compassion allows you to take care of yourself as you change.